PiArduino/CheckoutPriceTests/README.md

-See CheckoutPrice repositoty unit tests written for.
+See CheckoutPrice repository unit tests written for.

 Checkout both repos to the same folder:
 Directory